Qolore7/moonshadow/README.md

 ### Pagefile in prevention of memory crashes

 Bigger Skyrim modlists need a lot of memory, and when there is not enough available it may fail allocating more.
 To fix this, you'll want to have a bigger [page file](https://github.com/Lost-Outpost/dragonborn/blob/main/PAGEFILE.md)"

-## Skyrim GOG

-This modlist can be played on the GOG version of Skyrim.
-You will need to do a couple of extra steps which are listed [here](GOG.md)

 # Updating